bedrocklinux/bedrocklinux-website/markdown/0.7/compatibility-and-workarounds.md

-Title: Bedrock Linux 0.7 Poki Compatibility and Work-Arounds
+Title: Bedrock Linux 0.7 Poki Compatibility and workarounds
 Nav: poki.nav

-Bedrock Linux 0.7 Poki Compatibility and Work-Arounds
+Bedrock Linux 0.7 Poki Compatibility and workarounds
 =====================================================

-While much of Bedrock Linux "just works", some features require work-arounds or do not work at all.
+While much of Bedrock Linux "just works", some features require workarounds or do not work at all.
 See the table below.

 <table>